corda/corda/docs/source/key-concepts-djvm.rst

 Trying out the DJVM
 ~~~~~~~~~~~~~~~~~~~

-.. warning:: The code in the DJVM module is still a beta release, and has not been integrated with the rest of the platform.
-It is provided
+.. warning:: The code in the DJVM module is still a beta release.
+It has been partially integrated with Corda to allow contract
+  verification.
+However, DJVM-enabled nodes cannot yet participate in a general Corda network containing nodes that do not use the DJVM.
+It
-  to allow developers to try out the DJVM and experiment with developing deterministic code under the set of constraints that we envision
+  is provided to allow developers to try out the DJVM and experiment with developing deterministic code under the set of constraints that
-  will be placed on contract code in the future.
+  we envision will be placed on contract code in the future.

 Tweaking Your Contract Code
 ...........................

-CorDapp developers may need to tweak their CorDapps for use inside the DJVM.
-This is because not every class, constructor or method defined
+CorDapp developers may need to tweak their contract CorDapps for use inside the DJVM.
+This is because not every class, constructor or
-in the ``corda-core`` and ``corda-serialization`` modules is available when running inside the sandbox.
+method defined in the ``corda-core`` and ``corda-serialization`` modules is available when running inside the sandbox.

 During development, you can choose to compile individual CorDapp modules against the DJVM by defining the following
 ``deterministic.gradle`` script plugin: